 Fusions en hausse Images en 3D Flirtant avec les 10 milliards de dollars de capitalisation boursière, Mobileye incarne cette tendance.
 3 Reasons Why You Shouldn't Invest in NVIDIA Based Solely on Its Driverless Car Tech.
 Image source: NVIDIA.

 iCar release date rumours.
 Why self-driving cars won't put all Uber drivers out of a job - Roadshow.
 At first glance, Uber has what seem like dramatically opposing goals: in the short term, to get more people driving for the company -- and in the long term, to replace human drivers with robots.

 But Uber's Guy Levin, who spoke Thursday at an industry event in London, said that self-driving cars won't completely replace people.
 "We don't think there'll be mass ownership of individual self-driving cars," said Levin, a senior analyst in Uber's public policy group for Europe.
+Instead, people in cities will have shared access to fleets of autonomous vehicles.
+That leaves room for drivers to provide transportation outside urban areas.
+Interest and research in self-driving cars continues to climb in the auto and tech industries.
+Levin pointed out that you don't need to drive a car to work for Uber.
+"In a world in which Uber has self-driving fleets in cities, they'll be much bigger than they are today," he said.

-Can Samsung cruise to top of auto-tech industry with $8B Harman buy?
+And if required, "there'll still be some cases where you want a human driver. " Can Samsung cruise to top of auto-tech industry with $8B Harman buy?
 SEOUL — Samsung Electronics' $8 billion acquisition of the US auto electronics company Harman will instantly transform the South Korean tech company into a major player in the highly competitive and rapidly growing market for auto infotainment, software, and connected car technology.

 Chief Executive Brian Krzanich on Tuesday arrived at his first car show as a speaker to deliver the message that his semiconductor company’s computing muscle and big-data prowess are just what auto makers need as they prepare for vehicles that can drive themselves.
 In his speech at the annual Los Angeles car show, he announced a $250 million commitment by Intel Capital to invest in autonomous-car technology during the next two years.